An Equity-Aware Recommender System for Curating Art Exhibits Based on Locally-Constrained Graph Matching: Experiments

 \subsection{Group structure of optimal assignment matrices}

-As remarked in the previous section, the optimization program in \eqref{eq:assignment} is convex with all the minimizers sharing the same objective value.
+As remarked in the previous section, the optimization program in \eqref{eq:opt} is convex with all the minimizers sharing the same objective value.
 For a varying set of the hyper-parameters, it is of interest to assess how ``different" the optimal permutation matrices are.
 To realize this goal, we use the spectral embedding algorithm in \cite{ng2001spectral}.
 Spectral embedding takes as an input a similarity matrix and outputs an embedding, in a certain dimension, in terms of point coordinates.
 In our setting, the similarity matrix would inform us how two optimal assignment matrices are similar to each other.
-First, under different choices of the hyper-parameters, we generate $r$ optimal permutation matrices.
-Let $\mathbf{W} \in \mathcal{R}^{r\times r}$ denote the similarity matrix with $\mathbf{W}_{i,j}$ denoting the similarity between the $i$-th optimal permutation matrix and the $j$-th optimal permutation matrix.
-For our experiments, $\mathbf{W}$ is defined as follows: $\mathbf{W}_{i,j} = \frac{1}{\|\P_i-\P_j\|_1}$ if $i\neq j$ and $0$ if $i=j$ where $\|\cdot\|_1$ the entry-wise $\ell_1$ norm.
-A larger entry would indicate that the two assignment matrices are more similar.
-Given this, we run the spectral embedding algorithm and set the embedding dimension to $2$ for visualization purposes.
-In Figure ~\ref{fig:spectral_embedding}, we show the spectral embeddings results.
-The first case concerns when $\bar{\lambda}$ is fixed and $\bar{\tau}$ and $\beta$ are varied.
-As $\bar{\lambda}$ is relatively larger, the art capacity constrains are met.
-We can clearly see that the different permutation matrices cluster based on the size of $\bar{\tau}$.
-In the right most plot, $\bar{\lambda}$ and $\bar{\tau}$ are fixed while $\bar{\beta}$ is varied.
-For this setting, we observe that there are different clusters corresponding to the different range of $\beta$.
+First, under different choices of the hyper-parameters, we generate $r$ optimal score matrices.
+Let $W \in \mathbb{R}^{r\times r}$ denote the similarity matrix with $W_{i,j}$ denoting the similarity between the $i^{th}$ optimal score matrix and the $j^{th}$ optimal score matrix.
+For our experiments, $W$ is defined as